scala/scala-lang/_posts/2020-11-30-flexible-and-safe-tuples-in-scala3.md

 ```
 It is not very pretty, but it can be easily adapted to provide
 the same ease of use as the previous examples.
-To do so we can use another exciting new Scala 3 feature: [extension methods](http://dotty.epfl.ch/docs/reference/contextual/extension-methods.html)
+To do so we can use another Scala 3 feature: [extension methods](http://dotty.epfl.ch/docs/reference/contextual/extension-methods.html)

 ```scala
 import Tup._